AxisCommunications/acap3-examples/tensorflow-to-larod-cv25/README.md

 This process can take a few minutes as the validation dataset is quite large.

-#### Compiling for CV25 DLPU
+### Compiling for CV25 DLPU

-After conversion to the `.tflite` format, the `.tflite` model needs to be compiled for the CV25 chip using the [Ambarella toolchain](https://customer.ambarella.com/ng/)
+After conversion to the `.tflite` format, the `.tflite` model needs to be compiled for the CV25 chip using the [Ambarella toolchain](https://customer.ambarella.com/ng/).
-Together with the tools, you should receive some documents that explain how to compile your model with the Toolchain.
+Together with the tools, you should receive some documents that explain how to compile your model with the toolchain.
-To convert our .tflite model first we will need an subsample of the train dataset to use for quantization.

-We can run the following command where pics is the folder that contains our image dataset.
+To convert our `.tflite` model first we will need an subsample of the train dataset to use for quantization.
+We can run the following command:
-Once it is done, we proceed parsing our model:

 ```sh
 mkdir dra_image_bin